United States Park Police: Notable events

 The two helicopters of the U.S. Park Police played an important role after the September 11 attacks on the Pentagon.
 The crews responded immediately, transporting injured personnel to hospitals.
-The helicopters served as a command and control platform, using their Forward Looking Infrared equipment to provide firefighters with intelligence about the scope and spread of the fire through the five rings of the structure, and taking over air traffic control for the Washington, D.C. airspace after the controllers at Washington National Airport had to evacuate due to thick smoke.
+The helicopters served as a command and control platform, using their Forward Looking Infrared equipment to provide firefighters with intelligence about the scope and spread of the fire through the five rings of the structure, and taking over air traffic control for the Washington, D.C., airspace after the controllers at Washington National Airport had to evacuate due to thick smoke.

 In 2011, U.S. Park Police conducted an investigation after the arrest of five dancers at the Jefferson Memorial.
 In a video posted to YouTube, Park Police appeared to body slam and choke an individual who was silently dancing.
 The dance was in protest of the ban on dancing at memorials.
+Judge Thomas B. Griffith ruled the arrests did not violate the dancers’ first amendment rights in Oberwetter v.
+Hilliard.

 U.S. Park Police played a role in the Washington Navy Yard shooting on September 16, 2013.
 Two U.S. Park Police officers, Andrew Wong and Carl Hiott, were involved in the response.
 The shooter was killed by D.C.
 Police Emergency Response Team officer Dorian DeSantis, who took fire, and a U.S Park Police Officer.
 U.S. Park Police Eagle 1 also conducted a rescue mission and removed an injured shooting victim from the roof of building 197 along with three other survivors ultimately saving their lives.

 In 2014, Park Police launched a crackdown on food truck operators.
 Park Police handcuffed food vendors who were selling to tourists on the National Mall.
 Vendors suggested that the enforcement was to protect the revenue from the government's food stands.
 By September 2014, Park Police had arrested 196 people over the year for vending without a license on the mall, some of whom were jailed.

 In 2015, U.S. Park Police detained an on-duty Secret Service special agent who was part of a detail for US Homeland Security Secretary Jeh Johnson.
 The Park Police were sued following the incident for violating the Fourth Amendment protections against unreasonable seizures.

 In 2016, Park Police aggressively enforced traffic regulations outside Arlington National Cemetery.
 Officers hid behind bushes to catch cabdrivers picking up passengers, claiming that idling cars were parked.
 Charges brought by the Park Police were dropped on appeal.

 In 2017, Park Police handcuffed teens who were selling water on the National Mall.
 DC Councilmember Charles Allen asked whether arresting the teens was the appropriate response.